 Skin resurfacing lasers are without a doubt the cutting edge of this type of rejuvenation therapy because they target all of the common signs of aging (loss of volume, sun spots, age spots, and smaller veins).
 They first act to dramatically increase volume by increasing collagen and elastin production, which are the proteins which give skin volume, elasticity, and an overall youthful appearance.
-Put simply, when you were 25 your skin had a high collagen content and looked fantastic.
-They’ll even out skin tone as well.
+When you were 25 your skin had a high collagen content and looked fantastic.
+Laser Rejuvenation will help even out skin tone as well.
 Equally important is reducing unwanted pigment, in this case sun and age spots.
 Both contain melanin, which modern skin resurfacing lasers excel at treating effectively.
-Also note that even though the results aren’t permanent, peak results typically last over a year, and the general appearance of the hands is improved for years to come in many cases.
+Even though the results aren’t permanent, peak results typically last over a year, and the general appearance of the hands is improved for years to come in many cases.

 Injectables for Aging Hands

-Now let’s talk about the fillers, namely Juvaderm, Restalyne, and Radiesse, which not only work miracles on aging hands but have revolutionized the health and beauty industry as a whole.
-Also note that Radiesse is approved by the FDA (Food and Drug Administration) especially for hand rejuvenation.
-Much as they sound, fillers act as plumping agents and immediately improve volume.
+Injectables such as Juvaderm, Restalyne, and Radiesse, not only work miracles on aging hands but have revolutionized the health and beauty industry.
+Radiesse is approved by the FDA (Food and Drug Administration) especially for hand rejuvenation.
+Fillers act as plumping agents and immediately improve volume.
 Another option is fat transfer: when fat is removed during a liposuction, living cells can be harvested and implanted into the breasts, buttocks, and in this case the hands.
 It’s another great volume-restoring option.
 Both of these options can cause immediate, mild swelling, but this usually clears up in about one day.
-As with the above anti-aging treatments, results typically last over a year--with fat transfer usually lasting much longer.
+As with the above anti-aging treatments, results typically last over a year–with fat transfer usually lasting much longer.
 In terms of cost versus lasting power, both treatments are a good bet.

-Which leaves us with unsightly veins.
 Fillers and fat transplant might hide the appearance of unwanted veins, but won’t entirely solve the problem.
-In cases like this injections of specialized medication known as sclerotherapy cause veins to collapse in on themselves, and are eventually reabsorbed by the body.
+In cases like this, injections of specialized medication known as sclerotherapy causes veins to collapse in on themselves, and are eventually reabsorbed by the body.
 This is a permanent solution: a patient may develop new veins over time, but when an existing vein is treated it’s as good as gone.

 Topical Anti-Aging Products